saptarshibasu/kafka-study/README.md

 * Java 8 with G1 Collector
 * On AWS, for lower latency I/O optimized instances will be good
 * Extents File System (XFS) perform well for Kafka Workload
-* the mountpoints should have `noatime` option set to eliminate the
+* The mount points should have `noatime` option set to eliminate the overhead of updating access time
 * export KAFKA_JVM_PERFORMANCE_OPTS="-server -XX:+UseG1GC -XX:MaxGCPauseMillis=20 -XX:InitiatingHeapOccupancyPercent=35 -XX:+DisableExplicitGC-Djava.awt.headless=true"
 * `vm.swappiness = 1` - A low value means the kernel will try to avoid swapping as much as possible making less memory available for page cache
 * `vm.dirty_background_ratio = 5` (default - 10) - The percentage of system memory which when dirty, system will start writing to disk
-* `vm.dirty_ratio = 60` (default - 15) - The percentage of memory which when dirty, the process doing writes would block and write out dirty pages to thedisks
+* `vm.dirty_ratio = 60` (default - 15) - The percentage of memory which when dirty, the process doing writes would block and write out dirty pages to the disks
 * Tuning `vm.dirty_background_ratio` and `vm.dirty_ratio` as above relies on:
   * Good disk I/O performance (SSD or RAID)
   * Replication is used in the cluster to guard against system failure